 About the training provider

-The Wokingham Secondary Federation is a close partnership of ten secondary schools, two special schools and a PRU whose aim is to support collaboration in order to raise the standards of students’ achievement across the borough.
+The Wokingham Federation is a close partnership of ten secondary schools, two special schools and a PRU.
+Its aim is to support collaboration in order to raise the standards of students’ achievement across the borough.
+It works closely with the primary schools in the area.

-For 2021 - 2022, the Federation is delighted to be able to offer Primary School Direct courses.
+For 2022 - 2023, the Federation is delighted to be able to continue to offer Primary School Direct courses.

 The Federation is extremely proud of its work with its ITT trainees, many of whom stay on each year to work as teachers in one of our schools.